mfmotta/slurm-gcp/README.md

 <br>

-We use a single gpu per node and a maximum node count of two.
+This configuration has a single gpu per node and a maximum node count of two.
 We also use preemptible machines and a reduced SuspendTime to reduce costs.